 If you think your privacy has been invaded by an individual (like one of your schoolmates) that has revealed personal information about you or posted photos/ videos of you online without your permission you can:

 - Ask the person to take down the information/message/photo/ video that they have posted.

 - If they don’t take the information down, you can ask the website administrator to remove the post.
 If the information was posted by a schoolmate, you can also talk to a teacher or school counsellor, who may be able to speak to the person on your behalf.

 - If necessary, change your login information to protect yourself from other privacy invasions.

 - If you want to talk to someone about how you’re feeling, you can call the Kids Helpline on 1800 55 1800 or visit their website at www.kidshelp.com.au.

 For more information, see www.staysmartonline.gov.au

-This information was last reviewed on 12 November 2013.
-This factsheet provides information about the law in ACT.
+This information was last reviewed on 8 May 2015.
+This factsheet provides information about the law in WA.
 It does not provide legal advice.
-If you need advice, please send us a Lawmail.